 (1) Aluminum beverage containers.

 (2) Steel and bi-metal food and beverage containers consisting of steel, aluminum, and/or tin.

 - #1 (PETE) – Polyethylene Terephthalate: Clear containers typically used for soft drinks and bottled water.
 Does not include oven ready meal trays

 - #2 (HDPE) – High Density Polyethylene: Colored or Translucent plastic.
 Typically used for milk or juice containers and common household chemicals.
 Does not include plastic bags.

 (4) Paper Products – Any clean paper that can be torn or ripped, copier paper, soft back books, colored paper, file folders, insides of hardback books, bar line paper, magazines, mail inserts, business cards, catalogues, newspaper, telephone books, poster board, envelopes, greeting cards, and chip board (cereal and other similar boxes, must be flattened to reduce volume).
 Does not include plastic coated paper.
 Pizza boxes or other paper with grease or food residue may not be recycled.

-(5) Corrugated Cardboard must be flattened to reduce volume with large items to be placed beside or below the recycling bin.
-Flattened boxes larger than 30” x 42” must be cut into smaller pieces to allow loading.
+(5) Corrugated Cardboard must be flattened to reduce volume and cut into smaller pieces before being placed inside the recycling toter.
 Do not put solid waste in cardboard boxes.
 Cardboard is to be recycled.

 Origin of Materials service is provided for residential solid waste materials generated at the site and is not for the disposal of material generated from a business or from another location.